christopheraworh/SimpleRegistrationForm/README.md

 # SimpleRegistrationForm
-A Simple Reistration Form created using HTML and CSS
+A Simple registration Form created using HTML and CSS